Multiple sclerosis is an intestinal disease!

 Thus, the role of the gut microbiota in the emergence of MS is confirmed.
-The link between intestinal commensal bacteria and autoimmune pathologies has been demonstrated in animal models of MS.
+A link between intestinal commensal bacteria and autoimmune pathologies has been demonstrated in animal models of MS.

-The intestinal microbiota of each individual was transferred to rodents predisposed to autoimmune encephalomyelitis, the animal model of MS. The disease was triggered in more than 60% of animals that received flora from MS subjects against 30% among those who received the flora of healthy subjects.
+The intestinal microbiota of each individual was transferred to rodents predisposed to autoimmune encephalomyelitis, the animal model of MS. Disease was triggered in more than 60% of animals that received flora from MS subjects against 30% among those who received the flora of healthy subjects.